 Instead of bringing an outside agenda, we cultivate conversations around the needs and interests of the community.
 Our conversational workshops set up a framework for honest, healing dialogue to ultimately ignite positive change within a community.

 Workshops are designed to create conversation around specific topics relevant to community members, parents, and teachers.
-Most workshops are structured in a series of 3.
+Most workshops are structured in a 3-6 part series.
 Topics include:

 Restorative Practices - How can we restore harmony and understanding in community or between individuals?

 Trauma - What kind of trauma has occurred, and how can we heal the negative effects caused by trauma?

 Advocacy - How can parents and teachers advocate for their students, and how can kids advocate for themselves?

 Gifting - What gifts does my child have, and how can I cultivate those gifts to energize their learning?